How do I become a Brand Ambassador or Sponsored Athlete?

 5. Size Matters, but Engagement is King

 Building a huge audience isn't the only thing you need be a great Brand Ambassador.
 You need an audience that is highly engaged with you and who listens to you.
-This is the whole point of being an "Influencer" so make sure you are actually influential.
+This is the whole point of being an "Influencer" so make sure you are actually influential, then prove it.

 Create a professional one-page pitch in PDF and send it in like a real proposal to demonstrate your professionalism and your creative capabilities.
 Simply sending us an informal email, LiveChat, DM, etc. will not work.